INTERNAL FAMILY SYSTEMS (IFS) THERAPY

 Natalie Y. Gutiérrez

-IFS THERAPY CAN HELP YOU:
+IFS CAN HELP YOU:

-Relax feelings of urgency and the need to “fix” things quickly
+Relax feelings of urgency and the need to “fix” things

 Clarify internal conflict when parts of you feel at odds